lcbarnett/kuramoto/README.md

 Building has been tested on gcc (Linux 64-bit), mingw-w64 (Windows 64-bit) and Clang/LLVM (macOS).
 Note that MSVC (still) does not fully support the C99 standard, so may have problems building.

+To test the Matlab interface, we recommend that you run the kuramto_demo.m script in the Matlab directory.

 If someone would like to contribute a Python (NumPy) interface, please contact the maintainer.

 Lionel Barnett: lionelb@sussex.ac.uk